Practical information

 The University of Bergen is situated right in the city centre of Bergen.
 Our seven faculties help close to 20 000 students reach their goals.
 Around 2 000 of these are international students.
 We employ more than 4 200 faculty and staff.
 As an internationally renowned research university, academic diversity as well as high quality are fundamental for us.

 We are proud to be the most cited university in Norway.
-PhD candidates are paid employees, making the doctoral degree at UiB particularly attractive for rising talent.
-About half of graduating doctors are from outside Norway.
+PhD candidates are paid employees, making the doctoral degree at UiB particularly attractive for rising talents.
+About half of our graduating PhDs come from outside Norway.

-The University of Bergen has three strategic areas: Marine research, Climate and energy transitions and Global challenges.
+The University of Bergen has three strategic areas: Ocean, Climate and energy transitions and Global challenges.
 Within these areas, UiB contributes to society with excellent research, education, interdisciplinary cooperation and dissemination of knowledge and innovation.

 Where is Bergen?

 Bergen faces the North Sea on the Western coast of Norway.
-With 270 000 inhabitants, it is the second largest city in Norway.
-Although Bergen is often called the City of Rain, it certainly has its share of sunny days.
+With its 270 000 inhabitants, Bergen is the second largest city in Norway.
+Although it is often called the City of Rain, we certainly have our share of sunny days.
 Summer temperatures range from 12–25 degrees (Celsius), so be prepared for a chilly evening.

 The city centre is pleasantly small and is partly located on a peninsula between seven mountains.
-It is a lively city with more than 30,000 students—many from abroad.
+Bergen is a lively city with more than 30 000 students—many from abroad.
 Bergen has a busy cultural scene with a pulsating night life.

 The city is well connected to the rest of the world, with direct flights to several European cities, and by railway (via Oslo).
 For more information, see the City of Bergen Tourist Office.